smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |             | REPEAT |

 ## Integration
-For remote control to work, the head unit must support SDL Core v.4.4 or newer.
-Also your app's @![iOS]`appType`!@ @![android, javaSE, javaEE]`appHMIType`!@ must include `REMOTE_CONTROL`.
+For remote control to work, the head unit must support SDL RPC v.4.4+.
+In addition, your app's @![iOS]`appType` / `additionalAppTypes`!@@![android, javaSE, javaEE]`appHMIType`!@ must include `REMOTE_CONTROL`.

-!!!
-Note
-When connected to pre-Core 6.0 systems only the main module of a module type can be controlled.
-The modules you may control will depend on the OEM.
-!!!

 ### Multiple Modules (RPC v6.0+)
-Multiple modules can exist for each module type starting in SDL v6.0.
-In previous SDL versions, only one module was available for each module type.
-A new struct `moduleInfo` (on the `XYZControlCapabilities` objects) was created to give developers the information they need to control a specific module and contains a unique `moduleId` for each module.
-When sending remote control RPCs to a v6.0+, the `moduleId` must be provided to control the desired module.
+Each module type can have multiple modules in RPC v6.0+.
+In previous versions, only one module was available for each module type.
+A specific module is controlled using the unique id assigned to the module.
+When sending remote control RPCs to a v6.0+, the `moduleInfo.moduleId` must be stored and provided to control the desired module.
 If no `moduleId` is set, the HMI will use the default module of that module type.
-When connected to pre-6.0 systems, the `moduleInfo` struct will be @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.
+When connected to <6.0 systems, the `moduleInfo` struct will be @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@, and only the default module will be available for control.

-The permissions to control a module is seat-based.
-Depending on which seat the user is sitting in they may or may not be able to control certain modules.
-For example, only the person sitting in the front passenger seat can control the front passenger seat module.
-Modules may also allow multiple users to access them, while some modules may only allow one user at a time.
-Access control for a module will depend on the OEM.

 ### Getting Remote Control Module Information
 Prior to using any remote control RPCs, you must check that the head unit has the remote control capability.
 As you will encounter head units that do *not* support remote control, or head units that do not give your application permission to read and write remote control data, this check is important.